cchurch/beatdown/README.md

 To open the GUI, launch ./beatdown.py and then select your input and MIDI channels.
 You should be able to observe the changes in the VU meter.

+To send MIDI clock (in progress), run ./midiclock.py in the scripts directory.

 License
 =======